jkillingsworth/jkillingsworth.com/_posts/2018-09-21-least-squares-moving-averages.md

 You can think of this as a constant function for which we estimate the coefficient based on the observed data points within the lookback window.
 The constant function, if plotted within the bounds of the lookback window, would appear as a horizontal line fitted to the average of all closing prices within the lookback window.

 The charts below illustrate what the moving average looks like for three different stock price data sets.
-The moving averages are computed using a 200 day lookback window.
+The moving averages are computed using a 200-day lookback window.
 The fitted line is plotted for the final lookback period.

 For ticker symbol MSFT: